gidzinskikcl/SoftwareTestExamplesPython/README.md

 **13. Calendar View Navigation**

 - The system shall allow users to navigate between different months, weeks, and days using navigation buttons or calendar date selection.

-**14. Event Export**

-- Users shall be able to export their calendar events to a file format such as `.ics` (iCalendar) for use with other calendar applications.